carbon-design-system/sveld/README.md

 [![NPM][npm]][npm-url]
 ![npm downloads to date](https://img.shields.io/npm/dt/sveld?color=262626&style=for-the-badge)

+**[Try it live in the browser playground →][playground-url]** — paste a `.svelte` component and see the generated TypeScript, JSON, Markdown, and Custom Elements Manifest output, no install required.

 `sveld` generates TypeScript definitions and component documentation (Markdown/JSON) for Svelte components.
 It statically analyzes props, events, slots, module exports, context, and `$$restProps`.
 Add types with [JSDoc](https://jsdoc.app/) when inference is not enough.

 The goal is to get third-party Svelte libraries working with the Svelte Language Server and TypeScript with minimal effort from the author.
 Generated `.d.ts` files give you autocomplete in VS Code and other IDEs.